bendqh1/drupal/language/ltr_node_edit_page_appears_rtl_instead_of_ltr.md

 ## Notes

-* If there is a need in changing some node types (content types) then as of 11/03/2025 it can be done with the module [Convert Bundles](https://www.drupal.org/project/convert_bundles).
+* If there is a need in changing some node types (content types) then as of 11/03/2025 it can be done with the module [Convert Bundles](https://www.drupal.org/project/convert_bundles) and for installing modules read [install.md](https://github.com/bendqh1/drupal/blob/main/install.md)